-Where is he now?
+Where are they now?
 I work for the USDA-Agricultural Research Service at the University of Minnesota (Minneapolis) as a research technician.
 Our focus is nitrogen cycling in cropping systems.

 Olga Yakimenko, 2004

-Where is she now?
+Where are they now?
 Moscow State University (see her Fulbright page)

-Where is he now?
+Where are they now?
 Deputy Director, International Co-operation, Korea Forest Service

-Where is he now?
+Where are they now?
 Teacher and Cross Country Coach, Durango High School: Director, Colorado High Peaks Adventure Camps.
-He also still retains a few clients back east with his old company, Natresco Associates.
+They also still retains a few clients back east with his old company, Natresco Associates.

 Xing Wang, MS, 2003

 Stream water chemistry after a partial cutting in the Neversink River Basin, New York